XpiritBV/CodeToCloud-Workshop/Challenges/Module2-MovingToTheCloud/Solution/MOVECLOUD-T002/pr.md

 ---

 # Instructions to Fix the exercise
-Added a new docker-compose file (docker-compose-prod) to configure the multi-container web application.
-To deply this file, update the name of the container registry and change the CosmosDB connectionstring
+Added a new docker-compose file (docker-compose) to configure the multi-container web application.
+To deploy this file, update the name of the container registry and change the CosmosDB connectionstring

 ```powershell
 $studentprefix = "your abbreviation here"